 Our Music is Sacred & Personal

-We’re not too different from everyone else, except that we like music we can connect to, emotionally.
+We’re not too different from the rest of the world, except that we like music we can connect to, emotionally.
 It’s significant in our lives.
 And, although Top 40 doesn’t usually do it for us, that doesn’t mean we don’t ever listen to it.

 According to a large survey done by 16Personalities, the feeling personality types listened to blues, world, soul, alternative, and jazz music.
-I fall into the alternative, electronic, and jazz categories, but I listen to a lot of old 70s rock, too (I’m dating myself here, aren’t I?).
+I fall into the alternative, electronic, and jazz categories, but I listen to a lot of old 70s rock, too (I’m dating myself here).
 And, I have a “happy playlist” that includes everything from Queen and Alabama Shakes to Houndmouth and Late Night Episode.

 My point is, our music preference runs wide and deep.
 That doesn’t make us special, it just helps you understand that most of the time, our song choice has more to do with the feelings and memories wrapped around it than it does anything else.